Baltimore: Port

-The center of international commerce for the region is the World Trade Center Baltimore.
-It houses the Maryland Port Administration and U.S. headquarters for major shipping lines.
-Baltimore is ranked 9th for total dollar value of cargo and 13th for cargo tonnage for all U.S. ports.
-In 2014, total cargo moving through the port totaled 29.5 million tons, down from 30.3 million tons in 2013.
-The value of cargo traveling through the port in 2014 came to $52.5 billion, down from $52.6 billion in 2013.
-The Port of Baltimore generates $3 billion in annual wages and salary, as well as supporting 14,630 direct jobs and 108,000 jobs connected to port work.
-In 2014, the port generated more than $300 million in taxes.
+The center of international commerce for the region is the World Trade Center Baltimore, which houses the Maryland Port Administration and U.S. headquarters for major shipping lines.
+Among all U.S. ports, Baltimore is ranked 9th for total dollar value of cargo and 13th for cargo tonnage.
+In 2014, cargo moving through the port totaled 29.5 million tons valued at $52.5 billion.
+The Port of Baltimore generates $3 billion in annual wages and salary, supports 14,630 direct jobs and 108,000 jobs connected to port work, and in 2014 generated more than $300 million in taxes.

 The port serves over 50 ocean carriers, making nearly 1,800 annual visits.
 Among all U.S. ports, Baltimore is first in handling automobiles, light trucks, farm and construction machinery; and imported forest products, aluminum, and sugar.
 The port is second in coal exports.
 The Port of Baltimore's cruise industry, which offers year-round trips on several lines, supports over 400 jobs and brings in over $63 million to Maryland's economy annually.